Fobbing

-Fobbing is a small village and former civil parish in Thurrock, Essex, England and one of Thurrock's traditional (Church of England) parishes.
-It is located between Basildon and Corringham, and is also close to Stanford-le-Hope.
+Fobbing is a small village and former civil parish in Thurrock, Essex, England, and one of Thurrock's traditional (Church of England) parishes.
+It is between Basildon and Corringham, and is also close to Stanford-le-Hope.
 In 1931 the parish had a population of 734.

 Fobbing is one of seven conservation areas in Thurrock.

 History

 The place-name Fobbing is first attested in the Domesday Book of 1086, where it appears as Phobinge.
 It appears as Fobinges in 1125, and Fobbinges in 1227.
 The name means "Fobba's people", Fobba being a shortened form of the name Folcheorht.